Wildcat's Revenge

-Wildcat's Revenge is an upcoming steel hybrid coaster at Hersheypark in Hershey, Pennsylvania, United States.
-Originally constructed as a wooden roller coaster named Wildcat, it was the first roller coaster manufactured by Great Coasters International (GCI).
-It opened to the public on May 26, 1996, as the anchor attraction of the Midway America section of the park.
-The roller coaster cost $5.6 million was built on a 2 acre plot that had previously been used for parking.
+Wildcat's Revenge is a hybrid roller coaster located at Hersheypark in Hershey, Pennsylvania, United States.
+The ride originally opened in 1996 as Wildcat, a wooden coaster manufactured by Great Coasters International (GCI).
+The wooden coaster was the first from GCI and served as the anchor attraction of the Midway America section of the park.
+It cost $5.6 million to construct and was built on a 2 acre plot of land that had previously been used for parking.
 The ride traversed a 90-foot lift hill and twelve banked turns, subjecting riders to forces of up to 3.5 Gs.
-From 1998 to 2009, Wildcat ranked among the top 50 wooden roller coasters in the Golden Ticket Awards.
+From 1998 to 2009, Wildcat ranked among the top 50 wooden roller coasters in the annual Golden Ticket Awards publication from Amusement Today.
 Wildcat initially received critical acclaim, but it gained a negative reputation for its increasing roughness.